 Jane was comparing and contrasting Mrs James Austen’s first lying-in (first-time mother) with her other sister-in-law, Elizabeth, Mrs Edward Austen, who had just had her fifth baby… and who was of course, rich.
 It was relatively easy for Elizabeth to have enviable surroundings, to have her ladies maid put on her cap and ensure her dress was uniformly white and orderly.
 I have no doubt that Jane recognized that the difference between the two women was primarily financial and most importantly, for Jane, the process of pregnancy, birth, and lying-in was not for her unless her situation looked more like Elizabeth’s, i.e. rich.

 In a letter later that year, 1798, Jane wrote:

 “People get so horridly poor and economical in this part of the world that I have no patience with them.
 Kent is the only place for happiness; everybody is rich there.”(Dec 18, 1798, Jane Austen to Cass, Brabourne Letter 13)

 We can see Jane learning about the physical process of recovering from childbirth in her letters, she’s always concerned about the health and welfare of her friends and family (and annoyed when conditions seem either chronic and/or malingering).
-However, inquiries into health were ubiquitous in Georgian letters, but in particular, Jane marks out days and weeks from childbirth and tracks the progress of recovery.
-During Mary’s lying in, she wrote:
+Inquiries into health were ubiquitous in Georgian letters, but in particular, Jane marks out days and weeks from childbirth and tracks the progress of recovery.

 “Mary continues quite well, and my mother tolerably so.
 I saw the former on Friday, and though I had seen her comparatively hearty the Tuesday before, I was really amazed at the improvement which three days had made in her.
 She looked well, her spirits were perfectly good, and she spoke much more vigorously than Elizabeth did when we left Godmersham.”